-- (b) During the quarter ended June 30, 2008, the Company paid \$51 (2007- \$45) to a director of a wholly owned subsidiary company for services rendered to the Company in his capacity as an executive officer.
-During the quarter ended June 30, 2008, the Company paid \$ 58 (2007 \$65) to the Chief Executive Officer, who is also a controlling shareholder of the Company.
-Since the payments to the CEO are fixed and made in Canadian dollars while the Company reports in US dollars, the difference is attributable to the change in exchange rates. - (c) During the year ended September 30, 2006, the Company was served with a Statement of Claim for \$1,100 by an executive officer related to an automobile accident involving one of the Company-owned automobiles.
-The Company is fully insured for the amount of the claim. - (d) Pursuant to a termination of employment agreement between the Company and the co-founder and former Chief Technology Officer of the Company, the Company is obligated to pay 130 biweekly instalments totalling \$448 beginning September 2006.
+- b) During the year ended September 30, 2008, the Company paid \$219 (2007- \$200) to a director of a wholly owned subsidiary company for services rendered to the Company in his capacity as an executive officer.
+During the year ended September 30, 2008, the Company paid \$247 (2007 \$260) to the Chief Executive Officer, who is also a controlling shareholder of the Company.
+Since the payments to the CEO are fixed and made in Canadian dollars while the Company reports in US dollars, the difference is attributable to the change in exchange rates. - c) Pursuant to a termination of employment agreement between the Company and the co-founder and former Chief Technology Officer of the Company, the Company is obligated to pay 130 biweekly instalments totalling \$448 beginning September 2006.
 In the event of a change in control, insolvency or wind-up of the Company, all amounts become due and payable immediately.
 The Company has accounted for the present value of the expected future payments of \$394 as a charge to income during the year ended September 30, 2006.
+Pursuant to the settlement agreement reached with the former shareholders of 102, payment of this amount now has been postponed as part of the repayment of the tax liability described above. - d) During the year ended September 30, 2006, the Company was served with a Statement of Claim for \$1,100 by an executive officer related to an automobile accident involving one of the Company-owned automobiles.
+The Company is fully insured for the amount of the claim.